agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

       * **Concept:** It calculates EPS as if all dilutive securities were exercised or converted into common shares.
 By definition, **Diluted EPS ≤ Basic EPS**.
       * **Antidilutive Securities:** If the conversion of a security would *increase* EPS (e.g., if the interest saved on converting a bond is higher than the EPS dilution), that security is "antidilutive" and is ignored in the calculation of Diluted EPS.

-  * **CFA Exam Tip:** You must know the Basic EPS formula.
+  * **<mark>EXAM TIP:</mark>:** You must know the Basic EPS formula.
 For Diluted EPS, the exam is more likely to test your conceptual understanding (what it represents, which securities are dilutive, the effect on the numerator/denominator) than complex calculations.
 For example, converting a bond adds the after-tax interest expense back to the numerator and adds the new shares to the denominator.

 -----